 The Commerce Control List (CCL) under the U.S. Department of Commerce’s Export Administration Regulations (EAR), can be challenging to wrap one’s arms around.
 For those just starting to address export control compliance, the vastness and scientific nature of the export control classification numbers (ECCNs) on the CCL are daunting.

-The on-going Export Control Reform effort has added further classification requirements to digest.
-These tips can help guide research and development organizations that are seeking to develop a sustainable business process for classifying its products, equipment, software, and technologies.
+The ongoing Export Control Reform effort has added further classification requirements to digest.
+These EAR classification tips can help guide research and development organizations that are seeking to develop a sustainable business process for classifying their products, equipment, software, and technologies.

 4. Automate: Automate everywhere possible and minimize manual intervention.
 However, ensure users of any classification software are well-trained and have a strong understanding of the Commerce Control List.

-5. Strategic: Consider the organization’s longer term growth plans.
+5. Strategic: Consider the organization’s longer-term growth plans.
 For example, look ahead to the future possibility of incorporating non-U.S. regulations if your organization is expanding into new global markets.
-Leverage any similarities that exist between the U.S. and other country’s regulations when designing the classification process.
+Leverage any similarities that exist between the U.S. and other countries’ regulations when designing the classification process.
 However, also account for potential variability in the level of control of a single item, as well as differences in export control classification nomenclature.

 About the Author

-Dr. Jennifer Saak is a consultant based in Philadelphia whose practice focuses on export controls services for technology and research organization in the public and private sector.
+Dr. Jennifer Saak is a consultant based in Philadelphia whose practice focuses on export control services for technology and research organization in the public and private sectors.
 To learn about Dr. Saak and her services visit www.Traliance.com.
 For more information on this subject, you may contact: Dr. Saak at info@Traliance.com or at 215.237.6612